01

 Profile

-Her work spans security programs across industries and countries, with a consistent focus on turning cybersecurity goals into sustainable operating systems for real teams.
+My work spans security programs across industries and countries, with a consistent focus on turning cybersecurity goals into sustainable operations for real teams.

 Operating lens